Inspired by her direct environment and ongoing connection to Country

 Naomi Hobson is a Southern Kaantju/Umpila woman who lives in Coen, a small town of 360 people in the centre of Cape York Peninsula in far north Queensland.
 A multidisciplinary artist, she regularly works across the mediums of painting, ceramics and photography.
 Inspired by her direct environment, Hobson’s works express her ongoing connection to Country and her ancestors’ ties and relationships with their traditional lands.

 Through her work, she references her family’s political and social engagements as well as her own personal engagement with her Country and community.
-In Hobson’s recent photographic series Adolescent Wonderland, on display in Open Hands, she is working to empower young people in her community, to encourage them to be themselves and to celebrate their uniqueness.
+In Hobson’s recent photographic series Adolescent Wonderland, she is working to empower young people in her community, to encourage them to be themselves and to celebrate their uniqueness.
 Through this process, more young people in her community have taken up photography.

 Today photography needs to push the boundary.
 I feel it doesn’t need to be picture perfect and as a fine art – I’m using the medium to tell real stories that I feel don’t get told or haven’t been told.
 I want people to see who our youth really are; fun, playful, smart, savvy, proud, adventurous and witty